cdfelixj/wandr/PROJECT_DOCUMENTATION.md

 ## What it does

-Rouvia is a smart, hands-free travel assistant that turns travel into a conversation.
-Instead of searching and screenshotting, users simply text or talk: "I need to get a haircut before my date at 5" and Rouvia translates your intent into real routes using voice recognition, Gemini, Cohere, and Google's routing APIs.
+Wandr is a smart, hands-free travel assistant that turns travel into a conversation.
+Instead of searching and screenshotting, users simply text or talk: "I need to get a haircut before my date at 5" and Wandr translates your intent into real routes using voice recognition, Gemini, Cohere, and Google's routing APIs.

 ### Core Features: